piwicode/piwicode.github.io/_posts/2013-08-16-Poor-file-read-performance-caused-by-EXT3-fragmentation.md

 {% endhighlight %}

 The average measured preformance of the disks is `85.4 Mo/s`, `89.2 Mo/s`, `120.8 Mo/s`, `122.5 Mo/s`.
-These perfs looks good, the standard deviation for each individual hdd is low, and the difference between the drives is due to different hardware.
+These values looks correct, the standard deviation for each individual hdd is low, and the difference between the drives is due to different hardware.
 Given the raw disk read is fast, the bottleneck is not the hardware.

 Let's try to read a complete file through the file system API.